Is the Health Star Rating misleading?

 Research led by Sarah Dickie from Deakin University’s Institute for Physical Activity and Nutrition found three-quarters of ultra-processed food and more than half of discretionary food products displayed a Health Star Rating of 2.5 stars or more.

-Dickie says the results showed that consumers are not always getting meaningful nutritional advice from Health Star Ratings and this threatens to undermine public trust in the system.
+Dickie says the results showed that consumers are not always getting meaningful nutritional advice from a Health Star Rating and this threatens to undermine public trust in the system.

-“The simple message that more stars equals healthier food is widely understood by the public, but our research shows the stars don’t always match dietary guidelines and can be confusing to Australians who use the stars as part of their purchasing decision.
+“The Health Star Rating is the most prominent nutrition policy in Australia,” Dickie says.
+“The message that more stars equals healthier food is widely understood by the public.
+But our research shows the stars don’t always match dietary guidelines.
+They can be confusing to those who use stars as part of their purchasing decision.

 “An effective health label should be discouraging junk foods, not promoting them.”

-The study looked at all new food products displaying the Health Star Rating label launched between June 2014 and June 2019, evaluating their Health Star Rating against NOVA – a classification system based on processing levels – and the Australian Dietary Guidelines.
+The study looked at all new food products displaying the Health Star Rating label launched between June 2014 and June 2019, evaluating their Health Star Rating against the Australian Dietary Guidelines and NOVA.
+This is a classification system based on processing levels.

-The results showed 73% of ultra-processed food products and 53% of discretionary food products displayed a Health Star Rating equal to or more than 2.5 stars.
+The results showed 73 percent of ultra-processed food products and 53 percent of discretionary food products displayed a Health Star Rating equal to or more than 2.5 stars.

 “Ratings as high as 3 or 4 stars on junk foods can easily mislead consumers about the healthiness of packaged foods,” Dickie says.

-Some of these products may have reduced salt, sugar and fat to obtain a higher rating but they remain ultra-processed junk foods that are not needed in a healthy diet, Dickie says.
+Some of these products may have reduced salt, sugar and fat to obtain a higher rating.
+However, they remain ultra-processed junk that isn’t needed in a healthy diet, Dickie says.